Nivetha200111/FurReal/extension/README.md

-# PawPrint AI - Instagram Browser Extension
+# FurReal AI - Instagram Browser Extension

 A Chrome extension that detects AI-generated content on Instagram in real-time with overlay warnings and child protection mode.